thoughtarray/haproxy-consul-template/README.md

 # You are now in the container
 less /usr/local/etc/haproxy/haproxy.cfg

-# If the OS bitches at you and less doesn't work, do this and try again:
+# If the OS complains at you and less doesn't work, do this and try again:
 export TERM=xterm
 ```